OutSystems/docs-support/src/enterprise/outsystems-support/customer-portal.md

 * **Support Contacts**:

-    * Are those (with or without an outsystems.com user account) whose contact we found linked to one or more of your support cases.
+    * Are those (with or without an outsystems.com user account) linked to one or more of your support cases.
 Such as, for example when added in cc.
     * Have access only to the support cases where they were added.

 You have full visibility and control over who has access to your OutSystems account.

 ### OutSystems Customer Portal permissions

 As teams grow significantly, permission management can get out of control.
-To help you manage that, we offer 3 levels of access:
+To help you manage that, there are 3 levels of access:

 #### Company Admin

 This represents a role that can oversee all the permissions and members of all your OutSystems subscriptions.
-As a Company Admin you will be able to:
+Company Admins are able to:

 * Access to OutSystems Customer Portal